Yuchong-Geng/Yuchong-Geng.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Yuchong Geng.
-I am a first-year PhD student at Cornell University.
-I am fortunate to be advised by [Prof. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang) at Cornell.
+I am a first-year PhD student in ECE at Cornell University.
+I am fortunate to be advised by [Prof. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).

 Previsouly, I received an <strong>MEng in ECE</strong> from Cornell University and a <strong>BS in Electrical Engineering</strong> from University of California, Davis.

 Research Interests
 ======

 My research interests lie in Computer System, Artificial Intelligence, and the intersection between those two.
-One example is an intelligent data sharing framework for fleet robots.

 News
 ======